-At intake, nearly two-thirds of RCOS clients met study criteria for depression in the past 6 months (see Figure 1.14).
+At intake, about two-thirds of RCOS clients met study criteria for depression in the past 6 months (see Figure 1.14).
 Additionally, nearly three-fourths of RCOS clients met study criteria for generalized anxiety at intake.
-Three in ten (30.4%) reported suicidal thoughts or attempts in the 6 months before entering the recovery center.
-Among the individuals who completed an intake interview after the PTSD items were added and who reported any crime or interpersonal victimization (n = 1,647), more than one-fourth had PTSD scores that indicated a risk of PTSD.
+Three in ten (30.1%) reported suicidal thoughts or attempts in the 6 months before entering the recovery center.
+Among the individuals who reported any crime or interpersonal victimization (n = 1,991), more than one-fourth had PTSD scores that indicated a risk of PTSD.

 FIGURE 1.14.
-DEPRESSION, GENERALIZED ANXIETY, SUICIDALITY, AND POST TRAUMATIC STRESS DISORDER IN THE PAST 6 MONTHS AT INTAKE (N = 2,074)
+DEPRESSION, GENERALIZED ANXIETY, SUICIDALITY, AND POST TRAUMATIC STRESS DISORDER IN THE PAST 6 MONTHS AT INTAKE (N = 2,288)